• Home

 December 14, 2020 /

-We now have under the stairs closet shelves and I’m pretty darn happy about it.
+We now have under-the-stairs closet shelves, and I’m pretty darn happy about it.
 I’m also happy about “Clean Sheet Day,” a fresh jar of peanut butter, and no-show socks that don’t slip off my heel.
 I guess I’m an adult now.
-We have an under the stairs closet in our music room.
+We have an under-the-stairs closet in our music room.
 When we moved into the Colonial Farmhouse, I found three fur coats hanging in this closet.
 So fancy…if moth hole chic is your sort of thing.
 That area looked like this when we moved in: Sorry.
 I forgot to warn you that picture was going to be a little harsh on the eyes.
-As a reminder, that wasn’t our stuff.
-It was all…
+As a reminder, that wasn’t our stuff.…

 read more